seanriceaz/seanriceaz.github.io/work.md

 permalink: /work/
 excerpt: A brief history of Sean Rice's work in user experience design
 ---
-## Ethology (Formerly 29th Drive)
+## Ethology (Since Fall 2013)

 [Ethology](http://www.ethology.com) is my current work-home.
 I'm energized daily by the influx of new and interesting projects.
-Ethology really understands the importance of customer experience design. building empathy with our customers' consumers is always teaching me new and exciting insights to drive performance of our designs.
+Ethology really understands the importance of customer experience design.
+Building empathy with our customers' consumers is always teaching me new and exciting insights to drive performance of our designs.

 ### Big Projects